Shipping Instructions: A Guide

 Improving Customer Satisfaction

-A Practical Guide: Best Practices for Providing Shipping Instructions
+Best Practices for Providing Shipping Instructions

 Frequently Asked Questions

-What are Incoterms and how do they affect my shipping instructions?
+How do Incoterms affect my shipping instructions?

 How far in advance should I submit my instructions?